-Entering his fifth season with the Mocs, Dr. Jay Blackman is the Associate Athletics Director for Communications and Marketing.
+Entering his seventh season with the Mocs, Dr. Jay Blackman is the Associate Athletics Director for Communications and Marketing.
 He began his career at UTC as the Director of Communications and Media Relations in December 2008 and was named Assistant A.D. in July 2010.

 Prior to UTC, Blackman spent seven years at the University of New Mexico where he was the primary contact for men's basketball, men's soccer and men's golf.
 He also oversaw the athletics department official website, www.GoLobos.com.

 As the Lobo men's basketball contact, Blackman was in charge of the communications efforts for the most high profile sports entity in the state of New Mexico.
 He also worked with New Mexico's 2005 men's soccer team that advanced to the finals of the College Cup and UNM's 2004 ski team, the only team national champion in school history.